-Investigation of the innate and adaptive immune system, including inflammation, B and T cell development and function, immunization and its role in human health.
-Prerequisites: BIOL2100 and BIOL2360 (grade of C or better strongly recommended).
-Goal 1A
+Investigation of the innate and adaptive immune system, including inflammation, B and T cell development

 + BIOL4450 Cell Biology (3-3) 4 s.h.

 Investigation of the fine structures and functions of the cell and its parts.
 Includes an in-depth study of: 1) the regulatory mechanisms involved in cellular processes, such as transport of material, cell division, metabolism, signal transduction and apoptosis and 2) the fine structures, such as the different eukaryotic organelles, cytoskeleton, and prokaryotic appendages.
 Additional fee required.
 Prerequisite: BIOL2100 (grade of C or better strongly recommended).
 Goal 1A